netlify/angular-runtime/README.md

 # Essential Angular Serverless Plugin

 This build plugin is a utility for supporting Angular Universal on Netlify.
-This plugin will be installed by running a Netlify-specific Angular schematic, but it can also be installed manually.
+This plugin should be installed by running a Netlify-specific Angular schematic.

 ## Table of Contents